Dahod: Arts and authors

-Dahod is also famous for its handicraft products by Sahaj-An Organisation for Women's Development, an NGO with outreach to 3000 women, Founded in 2001, Sahaj Create fine handicraft products and an established brand in tribal handicraft in India and the world.
+The town's Najmi Masjeed mosque, inaugurated in 2002, is one of the largest mosques in the Dawoodi Bohra community.
+Dahod is also famous for its handicraft products by Sahaj- An Organisation for Women's Development, an NGO with outreach to 3000 women.
+Founded in 2001, Sahaj creates fine handicraft products and is an established brand in tribal handicraft in India and the world.